Gifted Girls Only - Cruisin' in a Sea of Trouble

 We elected not to attend the fancy sit-down dinner.
-We didn’t have those kinds of clothes, and if we did, we wouldn’t be able to fit in them long if we ate like that every night.
-Also, the first seating for dinner wouldn’t be for an hour, and we were already starving.
-Back in the cabin, we changed into our club dresses and heels and hit one of the casual buffets.
+We didn't have those kinds of clothes, and if we did, we wouldn't be able to fit in them long if we ate like that every night.
+Also, the first seating for dinner wouldn't be for an hour, and we were already starving.
+We changed into our club dresses and heels then hit one of the casual buffets.

-It was nearly eight when we finished eating, but the sky was still bright when we headed off to the casino.
-At the entrance, a couple argued loudly, arms flailing
+It was after eight when we finished eating, but the sky was still bright as we stepped into the casino.
+At the garish and noisy entrance, a couple argued loudly, arms flailing.

-“Little early for that sort of nonsense,” Theresa noted, “they’ve hardly had enough time to get drunk yet.”
+"Little early for that nonsense," Theresa noted, "they've hardly had enough time to get drunk."

-Though most people skirted the disturbance, a small crowd had begun to gather.
+Though most people skirted the disturbance, a small crowd gathered.
 Theresa, Allison, and I hung back and watched.

 "Do you think we should help?"
 I asked Theresa.

 "How, I can't understand a word they're saying."

 She was right.
 The language sounded Slavic, maybe Russian, what did I know.

 "You see anything, Emi?"
 Allison asked.